-The above VSS approaches explore the temporal relation, here denoted as \textit{motional contexts}.
-However, video contexts include two highly-correlated aspects: \textit{static} and \textit{motional contexts}.
-Those methods ignore the \textit{static contexts} that are important for segmenting complicated scenes.
-This paper addresses this problem by proposing a new video context learning mechanism, capable of joint learning a unified representation of static and motional contexts.
+The above VSS approaches explore the local temporal relation, here denoted as \textit{motional contexts}.
+However, \textit{local temporal contexts} include two aspects: \textit{static and motional contexts}.
+Those methods ignore the static contexts that are important for segmenting complicated scenes.
+This paper addresses this problem by proposing a new video context learning mechanism, capable of learning a unified representation of static and motional contexts.
 Besides, we also propose to explicitly learn \textit{global temporal contexts} with prototype learning and attention-based feature mining.